kurushimee/JoyShockGraphic/README.md

 # Installation
 You will need to download JoyShockMapper.
 The latest version of JoyShockMapper can always be found [here](https://github.com/Electronicks/JoyShockMapper/releases).

 Then, you will need to simply unpack JoyShockGraphic into the JSM folder and launch JoyShockGraphic.exe.
-The latest version of JoyShockMapper can always be found [here](https://github.com/iver0/JoyShockGraphic/releases).
+The latest version of JoyShockGraphic can always be found [here](https://github.com/iver0/JoyShockGraphic/releases).

 You will use JoyShockGraphic to configure your profiles, while using JoyShockMapper for working with your controller.